 A large variety of exercises all for multiple muscle groups to be worked.

 If you're looking for a basic piece of equipment for getting you into shape without breaking a budget, the Bowflex PR1000 has you covered.
 Unlike other models, the Bowflex PR1000 is limited to over 26 exercises and 200 pounds resistance in the power rods.
-However, you can still get in a great all-round workout despite the reduced variety.
+However, you can still get in a great all-around workout despite the reduced variety.
 The bench can also be turned into a rowing seat to target your back muscles.
 You also have the ability to alter the angle of each pulley to target different parts of the body.

 Although basic, the Bowflex PR1000 has a pretty neat set-up.
 The Bowflex PR1000 includes a rowing machine so you can add in some cardio.
 The media rack lets you store equipment, and even has a place to hold your phone.
 If you're a fan of listening to music or checking your emails in between sets, this feature comes in handy.

 - Perfect for low-intensity exercise

 The Bowflex PR1000 is suitable for those who don't want to spend a lot of money but still want a home workout machine that works all the muscles.